COMMON QUESTIONS

 In some cases, suppliers create products for one customer at a time.
 But in many cases, they're planning to invest significant R&D resources, and need to develop a product for an entire industry to justify the spending.

-Discovery interview are the qualitative, divergent phase... where the supplier tries to understand all the possible outcomes customers might want.
-Next they'll do quantitative, convergent Preference interviews to prioritize.
-Let your supplier know if you'd like to be part of this step!
+Discovery meetings are the qualitative, divergent phase… where the supplier tries to understand all the possible outcomes customers might want.
+Next they’ll do quantitative, convergent Preference meetings to prioritize.
+Let your supplier know if you’d like to be part of this step!